Read our updated guide to the extended temporary VAT reduction rate for the UK hospitality and tourism industry

 The changes mean a temporary reduction in the standard rate of VAT, from 20% to 5%, for some businesses.

-When does the temporary VAT rate take effect?
+When does the temporary VAT rate start and end?

-The temporary VAT rate reduction takes effect from 15th July 2020 and will stay in place until 12th January 2021.
+The temporary VAT rate reduction took effect from 15th July 2020.
+It was originally planned to end on 12th January 2021.
+The temporary reduction has been extended, and will now stay in place until 31st March 2021 for eligible businesses.

 The temporary VAT rate cut changes and dates